Bid on viewable impressions using viewable CPM

 If you're interested in manually setting bids for viewable impressions, rather than clicks, this bidding strategy can help you achieve this goal better than other kinds of bid strategies.

-- With viewable CPM, you bid on 1,000 viewable impressions and you pay for impressions that are measured as viewable.
+- With viewable CPM, you bid on 1,000 viewable impressions and pay for impressions that are measured as viewable.

 - Generally, to keep your costs and traffic at the same level as a CPM campaign, your bid for your viewable CPM might need to be higher than your bid for a standard CPM campaign; however, you should experiment with a bid that works for your campaign goals.